ismendes/GHC2020/index.md

-# Lessons About Rejection and How They Landed Me a Program Manager Dream Job at Microsoft
 ### by Isadora Maria Mendes de Souza (ismendes@microsoft.com)

 Getting a scholarship and becoming a Grace Hopper Celebration Scholar involves several steps, and these steps often involve rejection.